code-and-effect/effective_email_templates/README.md

 # Effective Email Templates

-Create email templates that an admin can edit and then choose to send.
+Create email templates that an admin can edit and then send.

 Rails 3.2.x and higher